Office: KIPJ 271

 Delavan Dickson, JD., PhD, has taught at USD since 1987 in the department of Political Science and International Relations.
 He teaches Introduction to Political Science and a variety of upper division law courses, including Constitutional Law, Judicial Behavior, Comparative Law, and International Law.
 His research focuses on the U.S. Supreme Court, justice in common law countries, lay justice, and the relationship between law and democracy.

 Office Hours: Spring 2014 Is on sabbatical

 James O. Gump, PhD, has been a member of the faculty since 1981.
-He currently serves as an associate dean in the College of Arts and Sciences.
+He currently serves as the Honors Program Director.
 In the History Department, Gump offers undergraduate courses on war and peace in the modern world, history of Africa, rise and fall of apartheid, and modern Europe.
 His research focus is comparative, South African, and Native American history, with special interests in ethnic conflict, state-sponsored violence, and transitional justice.

 Professor, Mechanical Engineering

 Dr. Frank Jacobitz pursues research that focuses on numerical simulation of fluid flow.
 Problems considered include turbulent and mixing processes in density stratified and rotating shear flows with geophysical applications in the atmosphere and oceans, as well as biological flows of blood in skeletal muscle and muscle fascia vessel networks.